Incarceration in the United States: Violent and nonviolent crime

 As of September 30, 2009, in federal prisons, 7.9% of sentenced people were incarcerated for violent crimes, while at year end 2008 of sentenced people in state prisons, 52.4% had been jailed for violent crimes.
 In 2002 (latest available data by type of offense), 21.6% of convicted inmates in jails were in prison for violent crimes.
 Among unconvicted inmates in jails in 2002, 34% had a violent offense as the most serious charge.
 41% percent of convicted and unconvicted jail inmates in 2002 had a current or prior violent offense; 46% were nonviolent recidivists.

 From 2000 to 2008, the state prison population increased by 159,200 imprisoned people, and violent offenders accounted for 60% of this increase.
 The number of drug offenders in state prisons declined by 12,400 over this period.
-Furthermore, while the number of sentenced violent offenders in state prison increased from 2000 through 2008, the expected length of stays for these offenders declined slightly during this period.
+Furthermore, while the number of violent offenders sentenced to state prison increased from 2000 through 2008, the expected length of stay for these offenders declined slightly during this period.

 In 2013, The Week reported that at least 3,278 Americans were serving life sentences without parole for nonviolent crimes, including "cursing at a policeman and selling $10 worth of drugs.
 More than 80 percent of these life sentences are the result of mandatory sentencing laws."

 In 2016, about 200,000, under 16%, of the 1.3 million people in state jails, were serving time for drug offenses.
 700,000 were incarcerated for violent offenses.

 Nonviolent crime was the main driver of the increase in the incarcerated population in the United States from 1980 to 2003.
 Violent crime rates had been relatively constant or declining over those decades.
-The prison population was increased primarily by public policy changes causing more prison sentences and lengthening time served, for example through mandatory minimum sentencing, "three strikes" laws, and reductions in the availability of parole or early release.
+The prison population increased primarily due to public policy changes, resulting in more prison sentences and longer time served, for example, through mandatory minimum sentences, "three strikes" laws, and reductions in the availability of parole or early release.